iterative/dvc.org/static/docs/commands-reference/import-url.md

           wget https://example.com/path/to/data.csv -O data.csv
 ```

-Both methods generate a stage file (DVC-file) with an external dependency, and
+Both methods generate an equivalent stage file (DVC-file) with an external
-they produce equivalent results.
-The `dvc import-url` command saves the user
+dependency.
+The `dvc import-url` command saves the user from having to manually
-from having to manually copy files from each of the remote storage schemes, and
+copy files from each of the remote storage schemes, and from having to install
-from having to install CLI tools for each service.
+CLI tools for each service.

 When DVC inspects a DVC-file, its dependencies will be checked to see if any
 have changed.
 A changed dependency will appear in the `dvc status` report,
-indicating the need to reproduce this imported stage.
+indicating the need to reproduce this import stage.
 When DVC inspects an
 external dependency, it uses a method appropriate to that dependency to test its
 current status.